-- Face mask required posted at entrances to buildings or facility - Elevator (maximum of 1 occupant + caregiver if and when required) - Stairwells for ascending and descending - Physical distancing signage must be posted at entrances and/or hallways - Narrow hallways and halls that do not allow for 2 metres distancing can be designated to one way or can be two-way with the with appropriate signage on the floor and at eye level.
-Rightof Way must be observed, meaning be respectful to those already moving in the hallway before proceeding. - A Worker Entry Check sign will be posted at every entrance that describes the symptoms of COVID-19 and other self-declaration items, and prohibits entry for any personnel that may meet one of the three criteria.
-See: Worksafe: Entry Check for Workers or UBC's Entry Check for Workers - Post signage within the units to inform everyone of the measures in place
+- Face mask required posted at entrances to buildings or facility - Elevator (maximum of 1 occupant + caregiver if and when required) - Physical distancing signage must be posted at entrances and/or hallways

+- Narrow hallways and halls that do not allow for 2 metres distancing can be designated to one way or can be two-way with the appropriate signage on the floor and at eye level.
+Right of Way must be observed, meaning be respectful to those already moving in the hallway before proceeding. - A Worker Entry Check sign will be posted at every entrance that describes the symptoms of COVID-19 and other self-declaration items, and prohibits entry for any personnel that may meet one of the three criteria.

+See: Worksafe: Entry Check for Workers or UBC's Entry Check for Workers